genomescale/assessing-mcmc-convergence/README.md

 deviation for the log probability was approximately 1.6 for all chains, but the difference in means was roughly 11 log units.
 This means that the log probabilities of the chains in the large mode were almost 7 standard deviations separated from chains in the small mode!
-That's 1000 times less probability density!
+And the difference in means corresponds to 1000 times less probability density!
 Clearly as we increase the dimensionality, this pathology only gets worse.

 ## Achieving convergence